quitesimpleorg/looqs/README.md

 search terms have been found, as shown in the screenshots below.

 ## Screenshots
-The screenshots in this section may occasionally be slightly outdated, but they are usually recent enough to get an overall impression of the current state of the GUI.

 ### Preview
 looqs allow you to look inside files.
 It marks what you have searched for.